-Applying for Internal Funding
+Applying for internal funding

 Research-based graduate students will normally receive personalized funding packages with their offers of admission.
 The McGill funding package will include the details of your funding: amount, length and types of funding.
 Your funding package may include support from these sources:

-- Graduate fellowships
+- McGill graduate fellowships

 - Departmental and faculty awards

 - Stipends from McGill faculty members’ research grants or research contracts

 - A teaching assistantship

 The details of your funding package will be confirmed once you have accepted our offer of admission.
 Teaching and research assistantships are managed by the academic unit.
 Federal and Provincial fellowships and other external awards will be taken into account in calculating total support packages.